 LU WINSOR ENVIRONMENTAL FUND

-Today, the Greater Gig Harbor Foundation oversees the fund, with program co-management with Pierce County and application review by a dedicated six-member team, including representatives from Pierce County, the City of Gig Harbor, Pierce County Conservation District, PenLight, the Foundation, and the community.
+Annually, the Review Committee is staffed by a dedicated team that includes representatives from the Foundation and Pierce County, with additional review panelists—often from the City of Gig Harbor, Pierce Conservation District, and interested community members—participating each year.
 Since 2014, the program has awarded over $300,000 in grants, advancing environmental initiatives throughout the KGI Watershed.

 .jpeg)